pinchese/pcth-landing/README.md

 # Solar
-A solarized theme for Discord
-Compatible with Light mode and Dark mode.
+A solarized theme for Discord, compatible with Light mode and Dark mode.